nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 -----------------------------------

 You can also install only the debug version of the current OpenThread libraries (from Zephyr).
-This can be useful when debugging, but will take a significant amount of memory space.
+This can be useful when debugging, but will take a significant amount of memory of the PC storage - it should be taken into account if one intends to commit those libraries to the repository.

 To update the nrfxlib libraries with debug symbols, run the following command: